sweng06/kill-the-mutants/README.md

 *Mac and Windows Users:*
 If you are using Mac OS X or Windows, make sure to run the Docker Quickstart Terminal.

 All that's left is to build and run your container.
-Make sure you define the following build arguments and environment variables:
+Make sure you define the following environment variables:

 ```
-Build Arguments
+Required:

 USERNAME    Your Github username
 TESTNAME    The example name you would like to run
 TIMESTAMP   The timestamp of the test suite you want to run

-Example usage:
-$ docker build --build-arg ENV=development .

-Environment Variables
+Optional:

 TEST_TOOL   The command you want to execute on your code
   junit   :  Vanilla JUnit testing (default)
   pit     :  PIT mutation testing tool
   jumble  :  Jumble mutation testing tool

-Example usage:
+// Example environment variable usage:
-$ docker run --env ENV=development
+$ docker run container_name --env VAR=value
 ```

 Here are some common commands to help you along: